 I’ve never formally introduced myself.
 HJG, Aka Hannah J Glasby.
 I’ve been a professional model for 16 of my 32 years, you do the math.
 Am a deep empath, lover of life and literature among so many others things that will most definitely find their way into upcoming blogs.
 I‘m also a future Feminella ( proudly might I add ) as I’m engaged to an incredible man, the actual love of my life.
 And he just happens to be the founder and CEO of this app.

 I see that.
 But I also see the Joe wanting to rip his hair out after another meh meeting early on in the process trying to acquire seed funding.
-I’ve seen the Joe dejected and disappointed after another bar/coffee shop turned him down for an event when the app was still a baby.
-Laid awake many nights, listening to his doubt over what this app would be and the fears of it not working for the people of today.
+I’ve seen the Joe dejected and disappointed after another bar/coffee shop turned him down for an event.
+Laid awake many nights, listening to his frustrations, concerns, ultimates doubt over what this app would be and the fears of it not working for the people of today.
 I’ve witnessed countless days full of phone calls, texts, DM’s, emails, Linkedin messages in the pursuit of his happiness.
-That continues on today, in fact I just got off the phone after another overwhelming day for him.
+That continues on even as I write this, I just got off the phone after another overwhelming day for him.
 And even though he does have a fantastic support system and team by his side, seriously they’re amazing, the journey of a CEO is quite a lonely one as the majority of the responsibility has and always will be on him.

 How to Happily Occupy the Passenger Seat